A Story Can Change a City.

 screenings

-The Main Street of America film will premiere as a moving celebration: a cross-country tour down Route 66.
-Partnering with Main Street America Programs along the historic highway, we’ll screen the film at 26 select drive-ins and historic independent movie theaters from Chicago to LA.
-These screenings will be multi-faceted community celebration events, with live entertainment, crew and characters from the film, and other special guests.
+Route 66: The Main Street of America film will premiere as a moving celebration: a cross-country tour down Historic Route 66.
+Partnering with local entities along the historic highway (Main Street programs, downtown associations, tourism bureaus and chambers of commerce), we’ll screen the film at 26 select drive-ins and historic independent movie theaters from Chicago to LA.
+These screenings will be multi-faceted community celebration events, with live entertainment, crew and characters from the film, and other special guests from local stretches of Route 66.

 THE STUDIO